 Please visit the COVID-19 Test Scheduler to schedule your appointment.
 The testing center only takes scheduled appointments.
 No walk-ins are permitted.
 Students, faculty and staff in Boston will receive regular email notifications to remind you of when you need to schedule your next appointment.

 What are the hours when testing will take place on the Boston campus?

 Sample collection will take place seven days a week in the Cabot Physical Education Center.
 Hours vary during holiday breaks and at the end of the term.
 Please check the COVID-19 Test Scheduler for the open time slots or visit the Cabot Testing Center hours of operation, available on services.northeastern.edu/wellness.

 Will I get a notification when it is time to schedule my next testing appointment?

-Faculty, staff, and students who are required to be tested will receive regular email notifications about scheduling their next testing appointment.
+Boston-based faculty, staff, and students who use the COVID-19 Test Scheduler and are required to be tested will receive regular email notifications about scheduling their next testing appointment.

 No, the testing center does not take walk-in appointments.
 You will need to use the COVID-19 Test Scheduler to schedule an appointment.